HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 **For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Messaging javascript library, which accepts a messageType and payload and returns a promise that resolves with the response payload.**

-## Influence EHR UI
+# Influence EHR UI: `ui.*`

 An embedded SMART app improves the clinician’s user experience by closing itself or requesting the EHR to navigate the user to an appropriate activity.
-Messages that affect the EHR UI are prefixed with `ui.`.
+Messages that affect the EHR UI match the pattern `ui.*`.

 All `ui.done` and `ui.launchActivity` messages may include an `activityType` such as `problem-add` or `order-sign`.
-These named activity types are drawn from the SMART Web Messaging [Activity Catalog](./activity-catalog.md).
+These named activity types are drawn from the SMART Web Messaging [Activity Catalog](./activity-catalog.html).
 In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.

-The `ui.done` messageType instructs the EHR to close the activity hosting the SMART app, and optionally navigates the user to an alternate activity:
+The `ui.done` messageType instructs the EHR to close the activity hosting the SMART app, and optionally navigates the user to an alternate activity.

 *Note:* A SMART app launched in the context of CDS Hooks should generally not need to specify an `activityType` or `activityParameters` with the `ui.done` message, because the EHR